ozgurgulerx/learnaks/01-Launch AKS Cluster with Terraform/README.md

 We will start with creating an AKS cluster with Terraform.

-To start using terraform with Azure you need to ...
+To start using terraform with Azure you need to first create a service principal so that terraform does not run with admin rights within your account.\

 1. Create a service principal.

-When you create your service principal with \
+Create your terraform service principal with \
 `az ad sp create-for-rbac --name principal_x --role Contributor --scopes /subscriptions/[add your subscription ID]` \
 You will get a response like the below...\
 `{